UmukoroG/simpleAi/README.md

-An AI Platform built with Next.js 13, React, Tailwind usign external API from OpenAI and Replicate AI.
+An AI Platform built with Next.js 13, React, Tailwind using external API from OpenAI and Replicate AI.
 Clerk is used for authenticating users.

 Features: